jxtngx/text-lab/README.md

 ## Overview

-Lightning Lab is a public template for artificial intelligence and machine learning research projects using Lightning AI's [PyTorch Lightning](https://lightning.ai/docs/pytorch/stable/).
+Text Lab is a public template for artificial intelligence and machine learning research projects using Lightning AI's [PyTorch Lightning](https://lightning.ai/docs/pytorch/stable/).

-The recommended way for Lightning Lab users to create new repos is with the [use this template](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template) button.
+The recommended way for Text Lab users to create new repos is with the [use this template](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template) button.

-An adaptation can be found at [lightning-vision](https://github.com/JustinGoheen/textlab-vision).

 ## The Structure